 Technically almost any game is capable of running on Stadia, and Google even outlined a few during the announcement.
 Specifically mentioning Assassin’s Creed Odyssey running at 1080p and 60 fps, or even the newer Doom Eternal in 4k.
 Delivering 4K at 60 FPS is a big deal, and very exciting.

-Google didn’t specifically give us a list of launch titles, supported games, or even hint at what’s coming.
 That said, they did confirm an all-new “Stadia Games & Intertainment” company that will start developing and releasing games for the service.
 The only potential downside to Stadia is when it comes to competitive shooters or online games like PUBG, Fortnite, or CS GO.
 Simply because latency, speed, and instant reactions are so important.
 We’ll have to wait and see.
 That said, Google recently said they’re working to add AI to Stadia, where the game can predict button taps or movements (in certain scenarios) before you do it, potentially reducing lately.
 We’re not sure how that’ll work with competitive FPS games, but it’s an exciting future feature.

 Google Stadia Release Date